 If you are seeking new photography, we have experience in portraiture, studio photography, classroom and campus photography, event photography and photo editing.
 We can advise on the best approaches, locations, times and equipment for a photo shoot.
 Submit a request through our online form.

-All assignments completed by University photographers and freelancers become part of our photo library and may be shared with other offices and departments at Princeton.
+All assignments completed by University photographers and freelancers we hire become part of our photo library and may be shared with other offices and departments at Princeton.

 If members of our team are unavailable, we can advise you on working with trusted freelancers and help you arrange a shoot.